 When someone dies, Her Majesties Revenue and Customs (HMRC) need to know how much that individual was worth at the time of their death in order to calculate if any inheritance tax is payable.
 Proving the value of someone’s estate is referred to as a ‘Probate’ valuation.
-Currently, if the deceased’s entire estate including the value of property, money, stocks and shares, chattels etc is considered to be worth less than £325,000, no tax will be paid, but tax will be liable at the rate of 40% on any amount over £325,000.
+Currently, everyone is allowed to leave an estate valued at up to £325,000 plus the new ‘main residence’ band of £150,000 giving a total allowance of £475,000 per person.
+For estates valued under this their beneficiaries won’t pay inheritance tax, but tax will be liable at the rate of 40% on any amount over £475,000.

 The individual given ‘Grant of representation’ or who has been appointed as ‘Executor’ of the deceased person’s estate will be required to obtain professional valuations for all items considered to be worth £500 or more.